 Yes, that indoor heat can reduce that moisture in the air so great question!
 My diffuser is on nightly to keep that moisture in the room.
 A few oils to have on hand to add to your diffuser include:

 - Carrot Seed

-You can also add these to winter salves and body butter to slather over dry, cracked skin for extra moisture and to your skincare!
+You can also add these salves and body butter to slather over dry, cracked skin for extra moisture and to your winter skincare!
 Add a drop to your toner, cleanser or moisturizer.

 Additionally, I add an extra mask to my weekly skin care routine in the winter.
 Typically, I only mask one time weekly; however, in the winter, I add an extra hydrating mask.